ttngu/09-README-Generator/Develop/README.md

   <br>

   ## Questions
-  If you have any questions about the repo, open an issue, or please feel free to contact me directly at hi.
+  If you have any questions about the repo, open an issue, or please feel free to contact me directly at @gmail.
   <br>
   <br>

-  More of my work can be found on GitHub at: [hello](https://github.com/hello/).
+  More of my work can be found on GitHub at: [Tammy](https://github.com/Tammy/).